miken22/COSC310_TravelBot/README.txt

 This example (from above) also shows how the agent uses the user's input to create a more realistic response.
 User: Can I go to Paris?
 Travel Bot: Sorry, I do not think that we arrange trips to Paris.
+This example demonstrates the agent handling a question that is not related to being in the interior.
+User: can i go on a cruise?
+Travel Bot: It's a little hard to go on a cruise when you're in Canada's Interior.
+I can redirect you to our Alaskan Cruise Line Partners if you'd like.

 =============================================================================================